How Much vs How Many in Spanish: How to use Cuánto, cuánta, cuántos, or cuántas

 - ¿Cuántas galletas preparaste? – How many cookies did you make?

-In some situations we omit the nouns in the sentence, which means you’ll need to use context clues to determine the gender and number that cuánto is referring to.
+In some situations, we omit the nouns in the sentence, which means you’ll need to use context clues to determine the gender and number that cuánto is referring to.

 Consider the following example:

 - ¿Cuánto pesas? – How much do you weigh?
+(Native speakers would never actually say this, as it sounds very awkward.)

 - ¿Cuánto peso pesas? – How much weight do you weigh?